justplainstuff/plainstack/web/documentation/4-request-handling.md

 };
 ```

-### JSON
+### JSON Responses

-Return an object to render a JSON response.
+Return a plain object to generate a JSON response:

 ```tsx
 import { Handler } from "plainweb";